Hands down, the best low carb bread you will ever eat! Just like the real thing, but without all the carbs.

 Ingredients in the Fresh baked Everything Bagels: Wheat protein isolates, resistant wheat starche, flax seed meal, olive oil, vital wheat gluten, instant dry yeast, Inulin (chicory root) fiber, salt, calcium propionate (as a preservative), poppy seeds, sesame seeds, minced garlic, minced onion, vinegar, egg, organic stevia, natural luo han guo monk fruit.
 Grab a bag here.

-As if I haven’t tempted you enough already, these beauties are their Fresh Baked Plain New York Style Bagels.
+As if I haven't tempted you enough already, I've got one more low carb option to share.
+These beauties are their Fresh Baked Plain New York Style Bagels.
 I just knew that I needed to top them with something sweet and creamy, so I whipped up this Low Carb Cranberry Sauce Cream Cheese Spread.
 It is sweet and delicious and the perfect compliment to a toasted low carb bagel.
 How can you go wrong?

 Would you believe me if I told you that this was the first recipe on my blog with fresh cranberries?
 It isn't an ingredient that I use very often.
 In fact, I think I was well into adulthood before I ever even had a fresh cranberry.
 Prior to that my cranberry experience was pretty limited to the crimson colored jiggly goop that slides out of a can around the holidays.
 Blech!
 Fresh is best!
 I hope you love this recipe as much as we do.